brenopelegrin/pytasks/README.md

 # flask-tasks-docker

-This is an generic ready-to-run Flask RESTful API written in Python that can receive task requests with some arguments, run some logic with the arguments provided and store the results on a SQL database.
+This is a generic ready-to-run Flask RESTful API written in Python that can receive task requests with some arguments, run some logic with the arguments provided and store the results on a SQL database.
 The results can then be retrieved from the API.
 The processing instances can be scaled according to your needs using docker.

 ## Main features